Time's Running Out For Many Frail, Older People In Puerto Rico

 Robles tells him that the free medical transportation service that the government made available to large numbers of people after the storm is expiring soon, and he'll no longer qualify for free rides.

-What Robles does not say is that the visiting nurse program she works for, operated by VarMed, a healthcare management company whose services had been paid for by the government, is shutting down too.
+What Robles does not say is that the visiting nurse program she works for, operated by VarMed, a health care management company whose services had been paid for by the government, is shutting down too.

 VarMed has been helping to coordinate medical care, social services and housing for thousands of Puerto Ricans for four years.
-But, already, in recent weeks, the company has laid off more than 100 nurses and social workers across the island, as the local government seeks to overhaul its Medicaid contract with insurance companies.
+But, already, in recent weeks, the company has laid off more than 100 nurses and social workers across the island as the local government seeks to overhaul its Medicaid contract with insurance companies.

-It is unclear how much longer Robles will be able help Maldonado, and other patients like him, who are on Medicaid and have complex medical needs — the so-called "high cost, high need" patients on the island.
+It is unclear how much longer Robles will be able help Maldonado and other patients like him who are on Medicaid and have complex medical needs — the so-called "high cost, high need" patients on the island.

 The government wants Medicaid-contracted insurers to develop their own programs for these patients, but the earliest that would happen is this fall.